 Photography by Jay Tse

-We, at Sara Porter Productions, express our gratitude to work here in Tkaronto on land that has been tended by many nations of Indigenous peoples for thousands of years before us.
+We, at Sara Porter Productions, express our gratitude to work here in Tkaronto on land that has been tended by many nations of Indigenous peoples for thousands of years.
 These nations continue to struggle for proper place, respect and treaties with settler governments and people.
-I was born in Nova Scotia and through five generations of maritime roots, trace back to the UK.
-One great Aunt Bessie (so I’ve been told) in 19th century Dundee ‘took to the stage’ – I understand that “elocution” was her speciality – and also took a boat to Turtle Island.
-I’m not sure how she landed, or what she said or thought then, but today we acknowledge our responsibility to care for this land and for each other, and continually be in pursuit of better ways of listening and living together with all people we encounter.
-As a settler who has moved house a lot, I learn new things every day: new perspectives, new habits, new versions of histories.
-At Sara Porter Productions, we are deeply committed to continuing this learning and growth.
+We acknowledge our responsibility to care for this land and for each other, and continually be in pursuit of better ways of listening and living together.
+At Sara Porter Productions, we are committed to continuing this learning and growth.

 At Sara Porter Productions - we believe that art is for everyone, both to make and to enjoy.
 We make performance, creative and educational projects that highlight play and exploration, based in personal storytelling.
 We take a multidisciplinary & inclusive approach to art-making: integrating movement, language, ideas, science and personal experience to build artworks and creative communities that centre on humility, honesty, rigour and investigative play.
 We centre our work on foregrounding voices that live outside mainstream art communities, including mothers, elderly, queer and new generation voices.
 The company’s work is informed by feminist and queer perspectives.